modular-magician/terraform-provider-google-beta/website/docs/r/privateca_ca_pool.html.markdown

   time minus the backdate_duration.
 The not_after_time will be adjusted to preserve the requested lifetime.
 The backdate_duration must be less than or equal to 48 hours.

+* `allow_requester_specified_not_before_time` -
+  (Optional)
+  If set to true, allows requesters to specify the requested_not_before_time field when creating a Certificate.
+Certificates requested with this option enabled will have a 'not_before_time' equal to the value specified in the request.

 * `maximum_lifetime` -
   (Optional)
   The maximum lifetime allowed for issued Certificates.
 Note that if the issuing CertificateAuthority